-There’s much else that bears critical analysis and debate in ASA II; I’ll come back to it.
-I hope to hear from the authors of ASA II about my very slight, constructive amendments (to avoid a conflict with Principle 1).
+There’s much else that bears critical analysis and debate in ASA II(note); I’ll come back to it.
+I hope to hear from the authors of ASA II(note) about my very slight, constructive amendments (to avoid a conflict with Principle 1).

 Meanwhile, I fear we will see court cases piling up denying that anyone can be found culpable for abusing p-values and significance tests, since the ASA declared that all p-values are arbitrary, and whether predesignated thresholds are honored or breached should not be considered at all.
 (This was already happening based on ASA I.)

 Please share your thoughts and any errors in the comments, I will indicate later drafts of this post with (i), (ii),…Do send me other articles you find discussing this.
 Version (ii) of this post begins a list: